Jonas Lund: The Future of Nothing (2023)

 "The Future of Nothing" (2023, 10:59 min) comprises a series of short narratives speculating on the consequences of automation and AI for the art world and beyond.
 These vignettes offer a glimpse into a potential future and raising significant questions about the value of human labor and creativity in an increasingly automated environment.
 The work was featured as Video of the Month at HMKV Hartware MedienKunstVerein in Dortmund and was shortlisted for the Lumen Prize Moving Image Award in 2023.

 The Future of Something (2023)

 "The Future of Something" (2023, 13:41 min) takes a deep dive into the human anxieties framing an AI-driven world.
-Across the morphing vignettes of seven AI-generated human support groups, ranging from couples therapy to robot love tensions, online poker addicts to content creators anonymous, the video navigates familiar fears of machinic displacement of the self through the heightened drama of parody.
-Here we watch hallucinated influencers in crisis, unable to compete with the indifferent gaze of an artificial intelligence that doesn't care about authenticity or creativity.
+Across the morphing vignettes of seven AI-generated human support groups, ranging from couples therapy to robot love tensions, online poker addicts to content creators anonymous, the video explores familiar fears of machinic displacement of the self through the drama of parody.
+It shows hallucinated influencers in crisis, unable to compete with the indifferent gaze of an artificial intelligence that doesn't care about authenticity or creativity.
 The video suggests that the real threat in the room may not be the machinic other, but something more human after all.